Research Topics

 Cognition Vision

 Our work bears implications for psychological and philosophical theories on how vision is affected by cognition.
 We have argued that there are several ways on how cognitive contents can influence visual perception, and that there is no clear-cut boundary between perception and cognition.
-We aim to address this question also experimentally.
+Different senses are also differentially susceptible for cognitive influences.

 Vetter, P. & Newen, A. (2014).
 Varieties of cognitive penetration in visual perception.
 Consciousness & Cognition, 27C, 62-75.